Swords, County Dublin: Fingal County Hall

 The modern Fingal County Hall, by Bucholz McEvoy Architects, is located at the northern end of Main Street.
 It is built on the site of Swords House, the home of the Norman family, the Taylors of Swords.
 Records show the family arrived there in the 13th century and built a 'Mansion House' in 1403.

 Leisure and cultural facilities

-Swords library

-Swords library, located on Rathbeale Road, offers typical library services and runs cultural activities for children and adults.

 Historical society

 Swords Historical Society, founded in 1982, is supported by volunteers who have worked to record, promote and preserve the heritage of the greater Swords area.
 The society's Museum and Heritage Centre at the Carnegie Library on North Street is run by volunteers and is open on weekday afternoons.
 The society's oral history project has produced an annual 'Swords Voices' publication, which chronicles the memories of local people.

 Ward River Valley Park

 The Ward River Valley Park is a linear park on the banks of the Ward River approaching town.
 It covers an area of 89 ha.
 (220 acres) between Swords town centre and Knocksedan Bridge.
 Features include some 12th-century fortifications, woodland habitats, wetlands and rolling grassland.
 There are viewing points, picnic sites, sports pitches and tennis courts.
 The park is known locally as "The Jacko", which is a nickname that is thought to have originated in the 1960s.